-A native San Franciscan, Alicia co-chairs the firm’s Product Liability Litigation Division group and served as the managing partner of the San Francisco office from 2005-2011.
-For over 30 years Alicia has represented drug and device manufacturers in complex litigations, coordinated proceedings and MDLs throughout the country.
-Alicia currently serves as the firm’s Relationship Partner for Pfizer, Inc., Roche, and Genentech, for which she serves as national MDL counsel.
-Alicia represents these companies in mass tort litigation throughout the country.
+A native San Franciscan, Alicia co-chairs the firm’s Product Liability Litigation Practice Group and served as the managing partner of the San Francisco office from 2005-2011.
+For more than 30 years Alicia has represented drug and device manufacturers in complex litigations, coordinated proceedings and MDLs throughout the country.
+Alicia currently serves as the firm’s Relationship Partner for Pfizer, Inc., Roche, Genentech and AbbVie, Inc., for which she also serves as national MDL counsel.
+In addition, Alicia represents these companies in mass tort litigation throughout the country.
 She also represents Bayer in various California litigations, including Mirena and Cipro.
 In 2006, she represented Philip Morris in a 10-week trial of a case brought by an individual smoker with lung cancer in which Philip Morris received a unanimous defense verdict.

 Alicia has a broad range of litigation experience and is well-known to local judges, arbitrators and lawyers on both sides of the bar in multiple practice areas.
 Prior to joining Shook in 2000, Alicia was at Sedgwick, where she worked on a variety of drug and device cases, including acting as Regional Counsel for Bristol Myers Squibb, coordinating the defense of individual breast implant cases in 6 states: California, Nevada, Washington, Oregon, New Mexico and Arizona.
 While at Sedgwick, Alicia tried five cases on behalf of the Dalkon Shield Claimants’ Trust.
 Early in her career and before joining Sedgwick, Alicia served as local counsel on the DES litigation in the San Francisco Bay Area.